To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 It's that time of year — spring seems so far away.
-The temps are still freezing.
+The temperatures are still freezing.
 And the office cold is going around.
 Again.

 When you’re battling congestion, cough, a sore throat, headaches and all around achiness, you can get desperate for relief.
 And suddenly, your neighbor’s suggestion of eating raw garlic doesn’t seem so crazy.
 But does it actually work?